-- Do not attach generators directly into the electrical system of a structure (trailer, office, home, etc.) unless the generator has been equipped with a transfer switch (should be installed by a qualified electrician).
+- Do not attach generators directly into the electrical system of a structure (trailer, office, home, etc.) unless the generator has been equipped with a transfer switch, which should be installed by a qualified electrician.

 - The generator should be properly grounded.
 Grounding connections should be tight.
 Proper grounding methods should be outlined in the manufacturer’s instruction manual.

 - If a generator is going to be used in the rain, it should be protected by a canopy.
 The generator should be dry at all times, and its electrical components should never be manipulated if you are wet (including your hands) or standing in water.

 - Electrical equipment that has been submerged in water should never be used.
 Dry the equipment thoroughly before use.